supratimdasinfo/magnetocaloric.mcepy/README.md

 #### Developed by Supratim Das
 ![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)

-Effective approach to determine magnetocaloric performance of any magnetic material using python.
+Effective approach to determine magnetocaloric performance of any magnetic material using python programming.
 From isotherm M(H) curves, using the Maxwell Relation the magnetocaloric performance of a material can be calculated with the help of this module.

 ## What's New
 - Relative cooling power (RCP) can be calculated.